hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `oms_agent` - (Optional) A `oms_agent` block as defined below.
 For more details, please visit [How to onboard Azure Monitor for containers](https://docs.microsoft.com/en-us/azure/monitoring/monitoring-container-insights-onboard).

+* `open_service_mesh` - (Optional) A `open_service_mesh` block as defined below.
+For more details please visit [Announcing Public Preview of the Open Service Mesh (OSM) AKS add-on](https://techcommunity.microsoft.com/t5/apps-on-azure/announcing-public-preview-of-the-open-service-mesh-osm-aks-add/ba-p/2247361)

+-> **NOTE:** At this time Open Service Mesh is not supported in Azure China or Azure US Government.

+~> **Note:** Open Service Mesh is available on an opt-in Preview basis - to use this the Preview Feature `AKS-OpenServiceMesh` will need to be registered, [see the AKS Documentation for more information](https://docs.microsoft.com/en-gb/azure/aks/servicemesh-osm-about)

 ---

 A `auto_scaler_profile` block supports the following: